 This module focuses on giving you a strong foundation of academic and transferable skills alongside your business modules.
 It also provides you with an opportunity to develop life-long learning and personal development skills.
-The module provides a bridge between the wide range of study experiences of students at Level 3 and the demands of successful study at level 4.
-The early part of the module will aim to develop the essential study skills that will be required to be successful on all the modules of the Foundation year.
+The module provides a bridge between the wide range of study experiences of students at Level 3 and the demands of successful study at Level 4.
+The early part of the module will develop the essential study skills needed to be successful on all the modules of the Foundation year.

-As the module develops you will start to evidence those skills also in the context of your future career and learn how to build your employability, both for your own self-awareness, as well as for recruitment and selection activities you may face for placements and graduate employment.
-You will have the opportunity to apply your learning in a practical way working as part of a group on a business projects and problems.
+As the module develops, you will start to evidence those skills also in the context of your future career and learn how to build your employability, both for your own self-awareness and for recruitment and selection activities you may face for placements and graduate employment.
+You will have the opportunity to apply your learning in a practical way, working as part of a group on a business projects and problems.